-There is a double power connection on the PiXtend V2 -L- (2x VCC, 2x GND).
+There is a double power connection on the PiXtend V2 -S- (2x VCC, 2x GND).

 Only one pair has to be connected (1x VCC, 1x GND).
-The second pair can be used for "looping through" the supply voltage to other devices or for supplying the digital outputs "VCC DOx-x" with power.
-PiXtend V2 -L- and Raspberry Pi Model B+ / 2 B / 3 B / 3 B+ / 4 B can be supplied with power in two different ways:
+The second pair can be used for "looping through" the supply voltage to other devices or for supplying the digital outputs "VCC DO" with power.

+PiXtend V2 -S- and Raspberry Pi Model B+ / 2 B / 3 B / 3 B+ / 4 B can be supplied with power in two different ways:

-1. "PI\5V" switched to the "ON" position
+1. "PI 5V" switched to the "ON" position

-Operation via a shared power supply - recommended standard.
+Operation via a shared power supply.

 Only the VCC and adjacent GND ports are connected to the external power supply.
 The Raspberry Pi is powered by the PiXtend's internal 5.1V.

-In this case, the Raspberry Pi may not be connected to another power supply!
+In this case, the Raspberry Pi must not be connected to a power supply!

-2. "PI\5V" switched to the "OFF" position
+2. "PI 5V" switched to the "OFF" position